DecisionsDev/odm-docker-kubernetes/eks/README.md

 }
 ```

-> NOTE: "Arn": "arn:aws:iam::<AWS-AccountId>:server-certificate/mycompany" will be used later to configure the Application Load Balancer (ALB).
+> NOTE: "Arn": "arn:aws:iam::<AWS-AccountId>:server-certificate/mycompany" is used later to configure the Application Load Balancer (ALB).

-#### Generate a JKS format to be used in the ODM container
+#### c.
+Generate a JKS format to be used in the ODM container

 ```bash
 $ openssl pkcs12 -export -passout pass:password -passin pass:password -inkey mycompany.key -in mycompany.crt -name mycompany -out mycompany.p12